 The Second Intifada: Violence Continues

 This period of violence between Palestinians and Israelis lasted nearly five years.
 Yasser Arafat died in November 2004, and by August of 2005, the Israeli army withdrew from Gaza.

 In 2006, Hamas, a Sunni Islamist militant group, won the Palestinian legislative elections.

 That same year, fighting between Hamas and Fatah, the political group that controlled the PLO, ensued.
 In 2007, Hamas defeated Fatah in a battle for Gaza.

-Hamas and Israel fought each other in several bloody wars, including Operation Cast Lead in December 2008, Operation Pillar of Defense in November 2012 and Operation Protective Edge in July 2014.
+Hamas and Israel have fought each other in several bloody conflicts, including in 2008, 2012 and 2014.

 In April 2014, Hamas and Fatah agreed to a deal that would form a unified national Palestinian government, but continuing power struggles between the major parties led to its full dissolution by 2019.
 That left Fatah dominant in the West Bank and Hamas in full control of the Gaza Strip.

 Current State of Palestine

-Although Palestinians occupy key areas of land, including the West Bank and the Gaza Strip, some Israelis, with their government's blessing, continue to settle in areas that are generally agreed to be under Palestinian control.
-Many international rights groups consider such settlements illegal, the borders aren’t clearly defined, and persistent conflict continues to be the norm.
+Although Palestinians occupy key areas of land, in the West Bank and the Gaza Strip, some Israelis, with their government's blessing, continue to settle in areas that are generally agreed to be under Palestinian control.
+Many international rights groups consider such settlements illegal, and multiple UN resolutions have been passed backing that position.
+Borders aren’t clearly defined, and persistent conflict continues to be the norm.
 A substantial proportion of Israelis also oppose the settlements and would prefer to find peaceful ways to resolve their land disputes with the Palestinians.

-In May 2017, leaders of Hamas presented a document that proposed the formation of a Palestinian state using the 1967 defined borders, with Jerusalem as its capital.
+In May 2017, leaders of Hamas presented a new charter that proposed the formation of a Palestinian state using the 1967 defined borders, with Jerusalem as its capital.
 However, the group still refused to recognize Israel as a state, and the Israeli government promptly rejected the plan.

 Palestine.
 Ancient History Encyclopedia.